binux/pyspider/docs/Command-Line.md

 **NOTE: webui is not running in one mode.**

+In `one` mode, results will be written to stdout by default.
+You can capture them via `pyspider one > result.txt`.

 #### [SCRIPTS]

 The script file path of projects.
 Project status is RUNNING, `rate` and `burst` can be set via script comments: